R.O.G. Return on Generosity

 Credits:

-Coming Next: Please join us next week, Episode 158, with Rich Jennings.
+Coming Next: Please join us next week, Episode 168, with Shannon Cassidy for a Generous Leadership Coaching Tip.

 R.O.G.
 Takeaway Tips: